Airport security liquids rule – what is changing?

 In August 2006 the aviation industry – and baffled passengers – awoke to find security rules for passengers had tightened literally overnight.
 The government announced that it had uncovered a terror plot to blow up transatlantic jets from Heathrow to North America.

 The perpetrators aimed to take the ingredients for improvised explosive devices on board a number of aircraft.
-The ingredients, derived from hydrogen peroxide, were to disguised in soft drink containers.
+The ingredients, derived from hydrogen peroxide, were intended to be disguised in soft drink containers.

-The terrorists aimed to assemble the bombs on board before detonating them and destroying the plane; they were later convicted of offences including conspiracy to murder and conspiracy to cause explosions.
+The terrorists aimed to assemble the bombs on board before detonating them and destroying the plane.
+The plotters were later convicted of offences including conspiracy to murder and conspiracy to cause explosions.

 The bosses of Britain’s airlines were called in the early hours of 10 August 2006 to be told their passengers would be banned from carrying anything more than a purse or wallet into an aircraft cabin.
 Even pens were banned from transatlantic flights, on the grounds that the ink they contained was a liquid.

-One concession was made, for nursing mothers: they could take milk for their baby through the checkpoint, but only if they tasted it first to demonstrate it was the real thing.
+One concession was made, for nursing mothers: they could take milk for their baby through the checkpoint, but only if they tasted it first in front of security staff to demonstrate it was the real thing.

 Baggage systems could not cope with two or three times the normal number of items, and Heathrow airport ground almost to a standstill.
 Flight networks elsewhere in the UK and Europe were also affected.